 Why we need it

-We collect your personal data in connection with specific activities, such as campaign updates, newsletter requests, donations, information you provide in public forums on our sites and applications.
+We collect your personal data in connection with specific activities, such as campaign updates, newsletter requests, donations, and with information you provide in public forums, on our sites, and in applications.

 The information is either needed to fulfil your request or to enable us to provide you with a more personalised service.
 You don’t have to disclose any of this information to browse our sites.
 However, if you choose to withhold requested information, we may not be able to provide you with certain services.

 Sometimes, with your consent, we will process your personal data to provide you with information about our work or our activities that you have requested or are expecting.